integreat-io/integreat/README.md

-The basic idea of Integreat is to make it easy to define a set of data services and expose them through a well defined interface, to abstract away the specifics of each service, and map their data to defined datatypes.
+The basic idea of Integreat is to make it easy to define a set of data services and expose them through a well defined interface, to abstract away the specifics of each service, and map their data to defined schemas.

 This is done through:
 - adapters, that does all the hard work of communicating with the different